Purchases through our links may earn LEVVVEL a commission.

-If you’re interested in 3090 because you want to use it for more than gaming, you should expect high enough performance increase to justify the high price of the card.
+If you’re interested in 3090 because you want to use it for more than gaming, you should expect a high enough performance increase to justify the high price of the card.
 The only issue is that driver support doesn’t include all productivity optimizations found on the RTX Titan, meaning that some workloads (CAD programs, for instance) won’t have the expected performance boost.

-Does the RTX 3090 support PCIe 4.0 and will it work on a PCIe 3.0 motherboard?
+Does the RTX 3090 support PCIe 4.0, and will it work on a PCIe 3.0 motherboard?

-Does the RTX 3090 support HDMI 2.1 and will it work on older HDMI standards?
+Does the RTX 3090 support HDMI 2.1, and will it work on older HDMI standards?

-The RTX 3090 comes with the full HDMI 2.1 support but the card will work fine on older HDMI standards.
-These older HDMI standards do pose some restrictions (the offer support only for 4K@60Hz, for instance).
-It would be best to check which HDMI standard your monitor support and then see which resolution and framerate it can deliver in this handy HDMI guide.
+The RTX 3090 comes with full HDMI 2.1 support.
+However, the card will work fine on older HDMI standards.
+These older HDMI standards do pose some restrictions (they top out at [email protected], for instance).